AndreiIonica/trashable-server/README.md

   - responds with all the cities in the system
 - GET /api/0.1/city/:id
   - responds with the city with the given id
-- POST /api/0.1/city/
-  - body needs to be json
-  - needs to be a valid city object.
-  - responds back with the created city
-- PUT /api/0.1/city/:id
-  - body needs to be json
-  - needs to be a valid city object.
-  - update the city with the given id
-  - responds back with the updated city
-- DELETE /api/0.1/city/:id
-  - empty body
-  - deletes the city with the given id

 ##### TRASHCAN